ibm-cloud-architecture/cam-admin-bootcamp/Labs/3-1_IntroToCAMTemplateDesigner.md

 ![img](../images/LAB_3-1_A.png)

-Once the template designer has loaded, lick on the **Repositiories** option which will present a screen similar to this ...
+Once the template designer has loaded, click on the **Repositories** option which will present a screen similar to this ...

 ![img](../images/LAB_3-1_B.png)